Chandrusankar7/4-Bit-Address-Line-CPU/Verification Environment/README.txt

-Created a complete verification environment with generate generator, driver, monitor, scoreboard and other features for testing the code using System Verilog features
+Created a complete verification environment with generate generator, driver, monitor, scoreboard and input, output variables in interface for testing the code using System Verilog features